mongodb/docs/source/reference/javascript.rst

       :program:`mongos` instances for non-sharded collections function
       normally.

-.. function:: save()
+.. function:: db.collection.save(document)

-   Provides the ability to create a new document in the current database and collection.
-The argument to :func:`save()` takes the form of a :term:`document`.
-See ":ref:`update-operators`" for a reference of all operators that affect updates.
+   If `document` has an `_id` field, then perform an :func:`update()` with no :ref:`update-operators<update-operators>`.
+Otherwise, insert a new document with fields from `document` and a newly generated ObjectId() for the _id.

+   :param document: The document to be saved.

-.. function:: update(query, update, [upsert,] [multi])
+.. function:: db.collection.update(query, update, [upsert,] [multi])

    The :func:`update()` takes the following for arguments.

-   :param query: A query object that selects the record to update.
-Use
+   :param query: A query object that selects one or more records to
-                 the :ref:`query selectors <query-selectors>` as you
+                 update.
+Use the :ref:`query selectors
-                 would in a :func:`find()` operation.
+                 <query-selectors>` as you would in a :func:`find()`
+                 operation.

-   :param update: A :term:`document` that will either replace the
+   :param update: A :term:`document`.
+If the update document's fields
-                  matching document, or use :ref:`update operators
+                  include any :ref:`update operators
-                  <update-operators>` to describe the update.
-By
-                  default, this operation *only* updates one document.
+                  <update-operators>`, then all the fields must be
+                  update operators, and those operators are applied to values in the matching document.
+If none of the update document's the fields are update operators, then all of the matching document's fields except the _id are replaced by the fields in the update document.

-   :param boolean upsert: Defaults to ``false``.
-When ``true``, this
+   :param optional boolean upsert: Defaults to ``false``.
+When
-                          operation will update a document if one matches the query portion and inserts a new document if *no* documents match the query portion.
-Upsets only affect *one* document,
+                          ``true``, this operation will update a
+                          document if one matches the query portion and insert a new document if *no* documents match the query portion.
+The new document will consist of the union of fields and values from the query document and update document

+			  Upserts only affect *one* document, and
-                          and cannot update more than one document.
+			  cannot update more than one document.

-   :param boolean multi: Defaults to ``false``.
-When ``true``, all
+   :param optional boolean multi: Defaults to ``false``.
+When
-                         the operation updates all documents that
+                            ``true``, all the operation updates all
-                         match the query.
+                            documents that match the query.
+When
+                            ``false``, update only the first document
+                            that matches the query.

    Provides the ability to update an existing document in the current database and collection.
-The argument to :func:`update()` takes the form of a :term:`document`.
+The second argument to :func:`update()` takes the form of a :term:`document`.
 See ":ref:`update-operators`" for a reference of all operators that affect updates.

 Query Modifiers
 ~~~~~~~~~~~~~~~

-.. function:: next()
+.. function:: cursor.next()

    :returns: The next document in the cursor returned by the
              :func:`find()` method.
 See :func:`hasNext()` for
              related functionality.

-.. function:: size()
+.. function:: cursor.size()

    :returns: A count of the number of documents that match the
-             :func:`find()` query.
+             :func:`find()` query after applying any skip() and
+             limit() methods.

-.. function:: explain()
+.. function:: cursor.explain()

    :returns: A document that describes the process used to return the
              query.